 IVR vs Voice AI

-IVR is a rigid scripted decision tree (press 1 for sales).
-Voice AI is a natural-language agent that understands free-form speech, uses LLM reasoning, and calls tools to take real actions.
+IVR is a rigid scripted tree (press 1 for sales).
+Voice AI is a natural-language agent that understands free-form speech, reasons and calls tools.

 An IVR (Interactive Voice Response) uses scripted DTMF tones or keyword detection to route a caller through a fixed decision tree — the caller presses a key or says a scripted phrase.
 A voice AI agent uses real-time speech recognition and a large language model to understand free-form natural speech, maintain conversational context, reason about intent, and call external tools to take real actions.
 IVRs are cheap to run but frustrate callers; voice AI is more expensive per call but dramatically improves containment rates and customer experience.